15 Different Types of Hawks in Mississippi

 Gray Hawks prefer open woodlands, meadows, savannas, and other open habitats.
 They use their keen eyesight to hunt small mammals and other birds on the ground and in the air.

-In addition to hunting, Gray Hawks also eat fruits and nuts.
+In addition to hunting, Gray Hawks eat fruits and nuts.
 In the fall, they gather in large flocks to migrate to Mexico and Central America.
-They can sometimes be found further north than their breeding range during the winter months.
+During the winter months, they can sometimes be found further north than their breeding range.
 In the springtime, they migrate back to Mississippi and resume breeding.

 9. Rough-legged Hawk

-The Rough-Legged Hawk(Buteo lagopus) is a medium-sized bird of prey that can be found in Mississippi during the winter months.
+The Rough-Legged Hawk(Buteo lagopus) is a medium-sized bird of prey found in Mississippi during winter.
 It has a distinctive white head and neck, dark wings and tail, and a light-colored belly with dark barring.
 This hawk’s legs are longer than most other hawks, allowing it to perch in low vegetation and scan for prey from the ground.

 The Rough-Legged Hawk is a very adaptable predator, capable of hunting small rodents and large birds.
 During the winter months in Mississippi, this hawk can often be seen in open grasslands, farmlands, and woodlands.

-These types of Hawks in Mississippi migrate south from northern Canada and Alaska in late fall, spending the winter in Mississippi before heading north again in spring.
+These Hawks in Mississippi migrate south from northern Canada and Alaska in late fall, spending the winter before heading north again in spring.
 They typically arrive in late November and depart in March.
 During their stay, they can often be seen perched on fence posts or poles, scanning for prey with their keen eyesight.

 10. Zone-Tailed Hawk